-This blog provides a bit of my history with surfing (see About), along with an overview of what I have learned over the past 25 years of working in high tech marketing in Silicon Valley.
-It will eventually lead to a book, which I plan to publish around the storyline of how I view the work/life balance challenge in Silicon Valley.
+This blog provides a bit of my history with surfing (see About), along with an overview of what I have learned over the past 25+ years of working in high tech marketing in Silicon Valley.
+It will eventually lead to a book, which is currently in the works about how I view the work/life integration challenge in Silicon Valley.

-Why a “Christian perspective” on achieving work/life balance?
+Why a “Christian perspective” on achieving work/life integration?

-If you’ve read my blog, you might be wondering… While my passion for helping people in the work/life balance struggle in Silicon Valley has led me to the coaching profession, I do look at the world through the eyes of a Christian who believes the Bible is the true word of God.
-I want to be very up front about that.
-However, I do not believe my clients need to hold Christian beliefs to receive value from my coaching.
+If you’ve read my blog, you might be wondering… While my passion for helping people in the work/life integration struggle in Silicon Valley has led me to the coaching profession (Hit over the head by a 2×4), I do look at the world through the eyes of a Christian who believes the Bible is the true word of God.
+However, my clients do not need to hold Christian beliefs to receive value from my coaching.
 It is simply the lens through which I view the world.
-And I do not coach only in the realm of work/life balance issues, it just happens to be a passion of mine that I frequently blog about.

 And finally, this picture is the only one I have of my dad, Jack B Mulkey, surfing – taken at Malibu circa 1949 by Doc Ball.
+The original photo was of course black and white.
 Of note is that it is an in-the-water shot, which was quite revolutionary back in those days (see About “dad” for more on that).
 Dad is riding a 10’9″ Bob Simmons Plywood Foam surfboard (called a Foam Sandwich).
 This surfboard was a major breakthrough from the Redwood Planks which could weigh in over 100 pounds.
 In 2009 this exact surfboard sold for $40,000 at the Hawaiian Islands Vintage Surf Action.